 Put your boots on, grab the dog or the kids or both and go on a hunt for a basket full of Autumn loveliness.
 I have to confess, Brilli hates it when I do this because foraging is not the same thing as playing, which is what she signed up for when she saw the boots coming out!
 That said, she's much better than me, at finding 'treasures'.
 That super sensitive nose of hers takes her directly to anything out of the ordinary which is how I end up with beautiful feathers left behind by birds of prey.

 Some items to collect might include:

-Pine cones, Leaves – dried or fresh.
+Pine cones, Leaves - dried or fresh.
 Acorns, grasses, chestnuts, walnuts, hazelnuts, wildflowers, lengths of Ivy or Vine.
 Grasses are also good for making dried grass wreaths.

 Then, shop your house to see what else you can come up with.
 The fruit bowl is a great place to start.
 Figs, pomegranates and apples will all look fantastic in your zero waste tablescape.

 Do you have some lovely Autumn flowers in your garden?
 If so, pick a small posy to add to a vase in the centre of the table.

 Lay the base for your zero waste tablescape

 I usually start with a table runner of some sort which I lay down the length of the table to create a base.
 The table runner I used here is a timeless, soft grey/green colour with flecks of white running through it – perfect for any time of the year really.

 The next thing I do is to lay out the place settings so I can see how much room will be left over for the tablescape.
 We use our placemats and coasters every day so I usually have a few sets which I rotate frequently.
 These placemats are made from seagrass and you can get similar ones here: